CerberusData/KRONOS-JOHN/README.md

 [**Kiwibot**](https://www.kiwibot.com/) links on-demand customers with you, we move atoms from point A to B in a safe, efficient, and affordable way.
 We are improving people's lives with the world's most affordable and technologic delivery service for local commerce around the world, Since our start in 2017, *Kiwibot* has made over 90,000 deliveries and built over 200 robots to be the number one robot delivery platform on earth.

-Since early stages **Kiwibot** has shown amazing ideas, strategies, and developments to propose a new way to perform the last mile delivery, all of that was embodied in a single box (Our first version); however, over the years, and different versions we improved significantly in our logistics, operations, design, and specially the software by using not only pure Robotics but Artificial Intelligence as well.
-At this stage we are ready to perform new, and astonishing developments for our industry as a world leading company in the last mile delivery with Robots with a new version.
+Since early stages **Kiwibot** has shown amazing ideas, strategies, and developments to propose a new way to perform the last-mile delivery, all of that was embodied in a single box (Our first version); however, over the years, and different versions we improved significantly in our logistics, operations, design, and especially the software by using not only pure Robotics but Artificial Intelligence as well.
+At this stage, we are ready to perform new, and astonishing developments for our industry as a world-leading company in the last mile delivery with Robots with a new version.

 Kiwibot v1.0 | Kiwibot v2.0 | Kiwibot v3.0 | Kiwibot v4.0
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: